How to Care for Abandoned Baby Squirrels and Release Them When It's Time

 Your second mission is to check for dehydration.
 It is very common for abandoned squirrels to be dehydrated.
 To verify, gently pinch the skin between the shoulder blades behind the neck.
 If the skin stays "tented" for a few seconds then you know he is dehydrated.
 His fluids must be replenished but never give fluids or feed a cold baby.
 If he is warm or after he has been warmed, try giving him Pedialyte because that is the best hydrating solution to use.
 Most pharmacies and grocery stores carry it in the baby aisle.
 Do not attempt formula or food at this point.

-N ext, you need to check the size of his belly before you feed again.
-If the size is not smaller by the time the he is due for another feeding then he has not been able to digest the substance from the previous feeding.
+Next, you need to check the size of his belly before you feed again.
+If the size is not smaller by the time he is due for another feeding, then he has not been able to digest the substance from the previous feeding.
 Don't feed him again until you stimulate.
 See if he will urinate or have a bowel movement.
-If he does not eliminate, he may have gas, bloat or may be constipated.
-If you think this may be the case, then you can soak the lower half of his body in warm water and massage his back, sides and abdomen.
+If he does not urinate or have a bowel movement, he may have gas, bloat, or may be constipated.
+If you think this may be the case, then you can soak the lower half of his body in warm water and massage his back, sides, and abdomen.
 He will need to pass gas or some stool to satisfy the problem.
 During the soaking and stimulation process, be cautious not to allow him to become cold.